 Can You Pay Your Nonprofit Staff?
 How Much Can You Pay?

-So, Can a Nonprofit Pay its Staff?
+Can a Nonprofit Pay Its Staff?

 Indeed, most nonprofits have staff.
 Some have thousands of employees, while others employ a couple of key people and then rely on volunteers for most of the essential work.

-You’ll need to decide when it is time to hire employees, how many, and for what jobs.
+Each nonprofit organization must assess and decide when it is time to hire employees, how many, and for what jobs.

 "Whether the IRS considers benefits "excessive' depends on the situation.
 For instance, a staff member earning $100,000 annually from an organization with a budget of $125,000 probably needs to worry, but someone earning $100,000 from a nonprofit with a $5 million budget probably doesn't."

-Avoid High Turnover by Paying Well
+Avoid High Staff Turnover

-Also, the Chronicle of Philanthropy issues a study of nonprofit executive compensation annually.
-For a price, you can get the NonProfit Times Salary and Benefits Report.
+The Chronicle of Philanthropy issues a study of nonprofit executive compensation annually.
+For a fee, you can get the NonProfit Times Salary and Benefits Report.
 For more information about compensation see Can Nonprofit Board Members Receive Compensation?

 This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.